Polar bear conservation: Oil and gas development

-Oil and gas development in polar bear habitat can affect the bears in a variety of ways.
+The development of oil and gas in Northern Alaska has been occurring for more than 40 years.
+The majority of this development has occurred between the National Petroleum Reserve-Alaska and the Artic National Wildlife Refuge (ANWR).
+In 2017, the United States allowed for the oil and gas development to take place inside the costal plain of the Artic National Wildlife Refuge.
+The ANWR is home to important habitat for polar bears.
+Oil and gas development in these polar bear habitats can affect the bears in a variety of ways.
 An oil spill in the Arctic would most likely concentrate in the areas where polar bears and their prey are also concentrated, such as sea ice leads.
-Because polar bears rely partly on their fur for insulation and soiling of the fur by oil reduces its insulative value, oil spills put bears at risk of dying from hypothermia.
+Because polar bears rely partly on their fur for insulation and thermoregulation, soiling of the fur by oil reduces its insulative value which means that oil spills put bears at risk of dying from hypothermia.
 Polar bears exposed to oil spill conditions have been observed to lick the oil from their fur, leading to fatal kidney failure.
 Maternity dens, used by pregnant females and by females with infants, can also be disturbed by nearby oil exploration and development.
 Disturbance of these sensitive sites may trigger the mother to abandon her den prematurely, or abandon her litter altogether.
+Overall, the ability to capture polar bears that are exposed to oil and how effective it is remains undeveloped.